What Is Risk Adjustment?

 Medicare Risk Adjustment

-Medicare risk adjustment is the most widely used risk adjustment model and is connected to Medicare Advantage Organizations (MAOs).
+Medicare risk adjustment is the most widely used risk adjustment model and is connected to Medicare Advantage Organizations.

-An MAO (formerly known as Part C) is a health insurance plan contracting with CMS to offer Medicare beneficiaries insurance that incorporates institutional and outpatient services, as well as optional prescription benefits.
+A Medicare Advantage Organization (MAO, formerly known as Part C) is a health insurance plan contracting with CMS to offer Medicare beneficiaries insurance that incorporates institutional and outpatient services as well as optional prescription benefits.

 Typically, a person who is 65 years or older is eligible for Medicare benefits, but disabled persons are also eligible regardless of age.
 A beneficiary can decide whether to enroll in traditional Medicare Parts A and B or with an MAO.
 There are various scenarios that will determine when a person can and should enroll.

-Risk (RAF) score calculation: Medicare risk adjustment uses the CMS-HCC mapping (aka crosswalk) to calculate a member’s annual risk score based on chronic and severe acute conditions that are expected to impact long-term healthcare costs.
+Risk (RAF) score calculation: Medicare risk adjustment uses the CMS-HCC crosswalk to calculate a member’s annual risk score based on chronic and severe acute conditions that are expected to impact healthcare costs long term.
 The RxHCC crosswalk is used if the beneficiary is also enrolled in a Part D (prescription drug) plan.

 Figure 3.
 HCC Calculator Showing Multiple Diagnoses Mapping to a Single HCC

 The fragment of a CMS-HCC hierarchy list in Table 3 will help demonstrate.
-Suppose an ICD-10-CM code is submitted for a patient during a calendar year and maps to an HCC shown in the first column.
-If diseases were also reported for that patient in any HCC listed in the last column of the same row, then all the HCCs in the last column are dropped, meaning they are not used in HCC risk score calculation.
+If an ICD-10-CM code submitted for a patient during a calendar year maps to an HCC shown in the first column, and diseases were also reported for that patient in any HCC listed in the last column of the same row, then all the HCCs in the last column are dropped, or not used in HCC risk score calculation.
 Only the HCC in the first column is calculated.
 For instance, if HCC 8 applies to a patient, then Medicare will not use HCCs 9, 10, 11, and 12 in the risk score calculation.

 Table 3.
 CMS-HCC Hierarchy List Showing Which Disease Groups Drop When Multiple HCCs Apply to a Patient